craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 A thin trail travels from the front door of the chapel westward towards and into [[#The Rookie Village]].

 #### The Lone Farmstead
 North of [[#The Rookie Checkpoint]], the Lone Farmstead was once an important economic feature of the growing empire.
 Much of the land to the Farmstead's west is now abandoned and overgrown farmland.
-The Farmstead itself consists of a collection of three buildings, and two loose ancient objects.
+The Farmstead itself consists of a collection of three buildings, and two ancient objects.

+On the Farmstead, a small house of three rooms has been long looted of useful material.
+Across a small clearing, a decrepit wooden barn creaks and groans, threatening to break down at any moment in the wind.
+Standing tall and strong between the two other buildings on the clearing, a large stone granary and mill acts as the most defensible building on the compound.

+The ancient objects seem dangerous.
+A curious mind would likely identify the many wheels on frame as an ancient iteration of a simple cart, but the mystery lies in its purpose and power source.

 #### The Levee